 If you are over age 70 and a half, a direct rollover gift to the PILI from your IRA may be possible.
 This type of gift can have significant tax advantages, benefiting both you and PILI.
 Learn more »

 Cy Pres and Residual Fund Awards:

 PILI is eligible to receive cy pres and residual fund awards.
 If you would like to designate PILI as recipient of cy pres or residual funds in class action settlement or judgment with which you are involved.

 Firms can benefit from their Fellows’ experience and training in law as well as their connections to legal service agencies once they start at the firm.
 Participation also serves as an excellent recruitment tool, demonstrating your firm's commitment to pro bono.
 Learn more about sponsoring PILI Fellows and see a list of our current Graduate Fellow sponsors.

-Contact Development Manager Sang Yup Lee by email or by phone at 312-832-5130 to further discuss any of these giving options to support the work of PILI.
+Contact Senior External Relations Manager Lauren Harper by email or by phone at 312-832-5131 to further discuss any of these options to support the work of PILI.